-Except in the event of a highly unusual situation out of control of the Member, personal leave may not be taken on the day before or the day after a school holiday or vacation, the first or last day of a grading period, or the first day of a school year or semester.
+Except in the event of a highly unusual situation out of control of the Member, personal leave may not be taken on the day before or the day after a school holiday or vacation, or the first day of a school year or semester.
 However, personal leave used for funeral attendance not covered under sick leave shall not count against these limits.